krishnakanthb13/amplenote-plugins/metadata 1.0/Metadata 1.0 (Note_Tag).md

 - July 12th, 2024 - Built the sort for tags, within the group of tags, different exporter functions and notes, tags separately list feature.

 - July 13th, 2024 - Added the option of selecting the list of Published Notes.
 Having both the local UUID and the Public URL side by side.
-(Good for Reviewing purposes!)
+(Good for Reviewing purposes!).
+Also Added Raw Data dump (Contains note name, uuid, tags).

 ---